toefel18/grpc-workshop/EXERCISE-1-protobuf.md

 1. Now read the file "hotel-booking-2.binary" from disk again using the old message definition and print it.
 The output should look different now.

+1. Now print the hotel booking as JSON using JsonFormat